7k8m/json.filed/README.md

 .pass( function( json, filePath ) { your another code to process json here } )
 ````

-io,copy and link and filter and pass can be chained as above.
+child executers can be chained as above.

-## Error handling
+# Error handling
-### Error listener of executer
+## Error listener of executer
 Error captured in each executer can be handled in error listener of executer
 ````
 jf.filed(